Best AI Sales Tools in 2026: Tools That Close Deals, Not Just Track Them

 The Personalization Layer: Making Outreach Convert

 Lavender sits inside your email client and coaches you toward emails that get replies.
-Not by writing the email for you — by analyzing your draft and telling you exactly what reduces or increases the probability of a response.
+Not by writing the email for you, but by analyzing your draft and telling you exactly what reduces or increases the probability of a response.

 What makes Lavender valuable: